hybridgroup/yzma/README.md

 What's with the `2>/dev/null` at the end?
 That is the "easy way" to suppress the logging from `llama.cpp`.

+Didn't get any output?
+Run it again without the `2>/dev/null` to see any errors.

 ## Installation

 You will need to download the `llama.cpp` libraries for your platform.
 You can obtain them from https://github.com/ggml-org/llama.cpp/releases